 The narrow and flexible press wheel has improved overall seed-to-soil contact.
 The improvement is in the shape and diameter of the press wheel.
 The ProSeries Opener press wheel profiles the trench better, partly due to the narrower and more flexible wheel itself, measuring 1.8 cm x 25.4 cm (0.71 in. x 10 in.).
 The 90 Series press wheel is 1.9 cm x 22.9 cm (0.75 in. x 9 in.).

 Growers that have consistent seed depth have a greater opportunity for uniform emergence, uniform tillering, uniform flowering, and uniform maturity.
-This leads to increased yield potentially, easier management of crop, and typically lower harvest loss on canola.
+This leads to increased yield potential, easier management of crop, and typically lower harvest loss on canola.

 Improved seed tab

 The ProSeries Opener has an upgraded seed tab that compliments the furrow much better.
 This seed tab, with an angled edge that profiles the trench better, also allows for consistent seed placement due to the flexible material that was designed to make it less brittle.
 This also minimizes seed bouncing, which increases overall seeding accuracy.

 Growers have historically had to make some difficult planting and seeding decisions due to weather.
 Operators have been forced to plant in wet conditions that are far from optimal in order to plant within the optimum planting window.
 Those operators have experienced poor performance from wet soils working in between the depth gauge wheel and the opener disk and not having a way out.
 This creates the possibility of the depth gauge wheel or opener disk to seize up and drag through the soil.

 The spoked gauge wheel is a solution for operators who plant in these conditions to allow the mud and debris that get caught behind the depth gauge wheel to easily flow through the wheel and continue providing superior depth performance.